rtbo/squiz-box/ReadMe.md

   - higher compression of repetitive binary data such as audio PCM, RGB...
 - BCJ (Branch/Call/Jump)
   - higher compression of compiled executable
-  - available for a set of architectures (X86, ARM, ...)
+  - available for a different architectures (X86, ARM, ...)

 ### API